Exploring JWT Authentication in Django : Part 2 - Setting Up Auth APIs

 5. Basic understanding

-to simplify some trivial task such as login-in, sign-up, email verification, social auth, etc. While these libraries can be beneficial, I typically don't use these libraries as they do not offer much flexibility.
+In this section, we'll cover some fundamentals.
+This sections assumes that you already familiar with JWT authentication is.
+We are using djangorestframework-simplejwt to generate, verify and save JWT tokens.
+In Django community, it's common for developers to use djoser, knox or any other packages on top of djangorestframework-simplejwt to simplify some trivial task such as login-in, sign-up, email verification, social auth, etc. While these libraries can be beneficial, I typically don't use these libraries as they do not offer much flexibility.

 You can chose to use these libraries, in-fact I encourage you to use these libraries as this gives you a taste on how things work in different libraries.
-But for purpose of thing blog, I will only use djangorestframework-simplejwt
+But for purpose of thing blog, I will only use djangorestframework-simplejwt and implement all the functionality I need myself.

-is not stateless as it makes query to database to get fresh user information and for things like token blacklisting.
+While JWT authentication is stateless, djangorestframework-simplejwt is not stateless. djangorestframework-simplejwt is not stateless as it makes query to database to get fresh user information and for things like token blacklisting.
 For my projects, these are actually useful and I prefer these over stateless authentication.
-But if your project needs to have stateless authentication to facilitate single sign-on functionality between separately hosted Django apps or any other reason, you can read the docs to learn more about how you can implement stateless authentication in djangorestframework-simplejwt
+But if your project needs to have stateless authentication to facilitate single sign-on functionality between separately hosted Django apps or any other reason, you can read the docs to learn more about how you can implement stateless authentication in djangorestframework-simplejwt.

-is not stateless by default.
-While we can use packages such as Djoser, Knox, all-auth, etc to handle functionalities such as email verification, login, signup, and password management, we will just stick to djangorestframework-simplejwt
+TL:DR: djangorestframework-simplejwt is not stateless by default.
+While we can use packages such as Djoser, Knox, all-auth, etc to handle functionalities such as email verification, login, signup, and password management, we will just stick to djangorestframework-simplejwt and implement everything ourself.

 6. Implementing login API

 Now that we have everything set up, let's implement the login API.
 I prefer my login API to return user information along with the access token and refresh token.
-The user information will use the same serializer as the users/me
+The user information will use the same serializer as the users/me API.
+This approach provides the client not only with a token but also with user information for state management.

 We will create two serializers for our login API.